sictweb/bti425-2020/policies.md

 If you are unable to write a test, what happens?

-In this course, there is NO opportunity to attempt a replacement test.
-Therefore, it will receive a grade of zero (0).

-A student can miss one of the tests without suffering the loss of grades, because the bottom test result is discarded just before the course's final grade is calculated.
+There is a [limited policy](graded-work#tests) detailed on the Graded Work info page.

-Graded work will not be re-marked.
+Tests will not be re-marked.
 However, adding errors will be corrected on request.

 During a test, the use of reference material, or personal electronic devices, is not permitted.